t-coil/wdt-module-1-test/checkpoint-6/checkpoint-6.md

 apples bananas cheese
 ```

 Can you spot the difference from our last code snippet?
 Here, we are putting a string with a single blank space into the parentheses of our join method.
-In the parentheses is where we put values we want to input into a method.
-We'll go over how this actually works in later checkpoints, but for now, what you need to understand is that whatever string you feed join as a parameter will be inserted in between each element to create our final string.
+Inside the parentheses is where we put values we want to input into a method.
+We'll go over how this actually works in later checkpoints, but for now, what you need to understand is that whatever string you feed `.join` as a parameter will be inserted in between each element to create our final string.
 Here's a more fun example:

 Code:
 ```